 House insurance during probate

-It is particularly important during probate to ensure that a property is fully covered by ‘insurance unoccupied house owner deceased’ policy.
-This is because if their were to be an issue with the property, if no insurance is in place then the cost of the repairs will fall to the executor.
-If the damage caused were down to a big issue such as subsidence then the cost of the repairs can soon creep up into many thousands of pounds, an unfeasible amount for many to afford.
+Fully covering a property during probate is very important.
+This is because if there were to be an issue with the property, if no insurance is in place then the cost of the repairs will fall to the executor.
+If the damage caused were down to a big issue such as subsidence then the cost of the repairs can soon creep up.
+Often they run into many thousands of pounds, an amount most would struggle to afford.

-Although home insurance is likely to be the last thing on anybody’s mind after someone dies, it is important to consider for the reasons listed above.
-However, there are a few exceptions to this general rule.
-If the property was owned in joint names, then it will not need to go through probate and the surviving owner will take over the ownership and insurance policy on the property.
-If you are in any doubt about the legal status of a property then it is best to contact a qualified solicitor who deals with queries such as this, as they will be best equipped to help you with your queries.
+Home insurance is likely to be the last thing on anybody’s mind after someone dies.
+However, it is important to consider for the reasons listed above.
+There are a few exceptions to this general rule.
+If a property was owned in joint names it wouldn’t need to go through probate.
+The surviving owner will take over the ownership and insurance policy on the property.
+If you are in any doubt about the legal status of a property then it is best to contact a qualified solicitor.

 Unoccupied property insurance online quote system